tomswinburne/PyGT/README.md

 2. `just_gt.py` numerical tests of observable extraction with varying degrees of path-based renormalization.
 All provably identical up to floating point error- therefore tests floating point error
 3. `fake_sample_no_path_gt.py` fake sampling to test for convergence.
 No path GT yet, to keep things simple!
 4. `plot.py` run after `no_sample_test.py` to see results!
+5. `gt_sens.py` fake sampling with generation of initial trial path as in `just_gt.py` path GT will be added here....